liuhao-cn/fastSHT/README.md

 python benchmarks.py 128 1000 8 3 false
 ```

-A test-and-benchmark code for the fix-EB job:
+A test-and-benchmark code for the fix-EB job with default parameters:
 ```
 python test_fixEB.py
 ```